jkmackie/House-Prices/README.md

 #### <ins>Enhancements</ins>
 Future model enhancements include ensembling multiple models.
 For example, averaging the results of Ridge regression and tree-based regression.
 Effective ensembling improves model accuracy, the signal, while averaging out noise that differs across models.

 Also, engineering more high correlation features will improve model accuracy.
-I suspect affluent buyers pay big premium for high "OverallCond" and "OverallQual" houses over low condition.
-Conversely, low-end buyers might pay a small premium for high condition over low condition.
-Perhaps a LOOE-style feature based average price by Neighborhood/Condition would capture this relationship.
+I suspect affluent buyers pay a big premium for high "OverallCond" and "OverallQual" houses over low condition.
+Conversely, low-end buyers may pay a small premium for high condition over low condition.
+Maybe a feature averaging price by Neighborhood/Condition will capture buyer price sensitivity.
 ***
+#### <ins>Result</ins>
 The posted Iowa Houses model, the .ipynb notebook, scored 0.11963 on Kaggle.
 This is top 25% on the Leaderboard.